What is OpenStatus?

 What is OnlineOrNot?

-OnlineOrNot helps software teams monitor their websites, APIs, and cron jobs with 30-second checks from multiple global locations.
-When something goes wrong, you get alerted via Email, SMS, Slack, Discord, PagerDuty, or webhooks.
+OnlineOrNot helps software teams monitor their websites, APIs, and scheduled jobs with 30-second checks from multiple global locations.

-Status pages are included on all paid plans, letting you keep customers informed during incidents.
-And when you need help, you email the founder directly - no ticket systems or tiered support.
+Status pages are included on all paid plans.
+And when you need help, you email the founder directly.

 OpenStatus often presents three critical challenges that hold engineering teams back: